-- 11.1 Unless otherwise agreed by the Corporation in particular circumstances statements on behalf of the Corporation will be made only by the following:

-- the Chair

-- the CEO

-- the Governance Director

-- 11.2 The content of the statements will be the subject of consultation between the Chair, the CEO and where appropriate other Senior Postholders.

-- 11.3 It is recognised that the majority of items which require a public statement concern the management and day to day operation of the College and thus are dealt with by, or on behalf of, the CEO. - 11.4 It is the responsibility of the Governance Director to conduct all correspondence on behalf of the Corporation. - 11.5 Custom and practice is for the Governance Director to respond to correspondence from staff (including representatives of the staff such as union officers) so as to reduce the burden on individual members of the Corporation and to ensure that collective decisions of the Corporation are followed.
+- 11.1 Unless otherwise agreed by the Corporation in particular circumstances statements on behalf of the Corporation will be made only by the following: - the Chair - the CEO - the Chief of Staff and Governance - 11.2 The content of the statements will be the subject of consultation between the Chair, the CEO and where appropriate other Senior Postholders. - 11.3 It is recognised that the majority of items which require a public statement concern the management and day to day operation of the College and thus are dealt with by, or on behalf of, the CEO. - 11.4 It is the responsibility of the Chief of Staff and Governance to conduct all correspondence on behalf of the Corporation. - 11.5 Custom and practice is for the Chief of Staff and Governance to respond to correspondence from staff (including representatives of the staff such as union officers) so as to reduce the burden on individual members of the Corporation and to ensure that collective decisions of the Corporation are followed.
 This task is usually undertaken following consultation with the Chair of the Corporation.